 Entertaining doesn’t have to mean working hard on elaborated dishes, and the following simple dish demonstrates exactly that.
 Quick and easy to assemble, this salad is always popular with guests.
 The seasoning is fresh and fairly mild, so that the crab flavor is not overshadowed.
-Served in different ways, it is a perfect dish for brunch or finger food buffet.
+Served in different ways, as shown here, it is a perfect dish for brunch or finger food buffet.
 Try it and enjoy.
 Continue reading

 Caesar salad became an American classic salad almost one hundred years ago, though it was actually created in Tijuana Mexico by Caesar Cardini, an Italian-American restaurateur.
 The combination of fresh Romaine lettuce leaves with a dressing made of coddled egg, garlic, Worcester sauce, Parmesan cheese and olive oil, was original and fresh, and the salad became known world wide.
 Continue reading